bernardoamc/todayilearned.dev/content/posts/ps-option.md

 The `ps` command is well known for displaying process information, but it was only recently that I found out about the useful `-o` flag.
-What this flag does is display the informatin about one or more selected headers.
+What this flag does is display the information about one or more selected headers.

 Let's see an example where we display the `rss` (Resident Set Size) for the